marcopeereboom/toyz80/README.md

 This is a toy.
 It is not complete so don't use it, yet!
 Do send me PRs!

-Currently only UT (Unit Test works) is rigged in.
+Currently only UT (Unit Test) is rigged in.

 1. Install Go.
 2. go get github.com/marcopeereboom/toyz80